 Farewell old man, go to the threshold of Matariki, of Rehua.
 Farewell.

 In times of old, the sighting of Matariki was greeted with expressions of grief for those who had died since its last appearance.
 Some said the stars housed the souls of those departed.
-Rangihuna Pire, in his 70s, remembered how as a child he was taken by his grandparents to watch for Matariki in mid-winter at Kaūpokonui, South Taranaki:
+Rangihuna Pire, in his 70s, remembered how as a child he was taken by his grandparents in midwinter to watch for Matariki at Kaūpokonui, South Taranaki:

 The old people might wait up several nights before the stars rose.
 They would make a small hāngī.
 When they saw the stars, they would weep and tell Matariki the names of those who had gone since the stars set, then the oven would be uncovered so the scent of the food would rise and strengthen the stars, for they were weak and cold.
 1